enovella/enovella.github.io/_posts/2017-05-20-android-owasp-crackmes-level-3.md

 }
 ```

-For hooking this libc function, we can write a native hook that checks if the strings passed to the function are either `Frida` or `Xposed` and returns null pointer as if this string hadn't been found.
-In `Frida`, we can attach native hooks by using `Interceptor` as shown below: (Uncomment comments in the final hook code if you want to observe the entire behavior)
+For hooking this `libc` function, we can write a native hook that checks if the string passed to the function is either `Frida` or `Xposed` and returns null pointer as if this string hadn't been found.
+In `Frida`, we can attach native hooks by using `Interceptor` as shown below: (Uncomment comments in the [final hook code](https://github.com/enovella/androidtrainings/tree/master/owasp-crackmes) if you want to observe the entire behavior)
 ```java
 // char *strstr(const char *haystack, const char *needle);
 Interceptor.attach(Module.findExportByName("libc.so", "strstr"), {